Chitranshi-18/E-Commerce-Sales-Customer-Insights/README.md

 ## 📘 Overview

-This project analyzes an e-commerce business to uncover insights about sales performance, customer behavior, product trends, and delivery impact.
+This project analyzes an e-commerce dataset to understand customer behavior, identify key revenue drivers, evaluate product performance, and study delivery impact using SQL, Python, Excel, and Power BI.
-It uses SQL, Python, Excel, Statistics, and Power BI to build a complete end-to-end Data Analytics workflow.
+Includes statistical testing and interactive dashboards for decision-making.

 ---
 ## 🛠️ Tools & Technologies